Lucaspec72/Mass-Effect-Drive-Mod-KSP/MassEffectDrive/readme.txt

 Changelog :

+Alpha 2.1 hotfix :

+-Added Restock Compability

 Alpha 2 :

 -Renamed Static Charge to Flux
--Fixed issues with Flux Discharging not working -Changed Time.fixedDeltaTime to TimeWarp.fixedDeltaTime to fix timewarp not properly setting ressources.
--Made every fixedUpdate code of the vesselModule only run when Highlogic is set to LoadedSceneIsFlight to avoid error spam in console.
+-Fixed issues with Flux Discharging not working -Changed Time.fixedDeltaTime to TimeWarp.fixedDeltaTime to fix timewarp not properly setting ressources -Made every fixedUpdate code of the vesselModule only run when Highlogic is set to LoadedSceneIsFlight to avoid error spam in console
 -Boosted the max multiplier for Flux venting to 100

 Alpha 1.1 hotfix :

 -Fixed Error with drive cost that caused it to be negative when empty.
--Gets placeholder models directly from the squad folder instead of having copies in the mod folder to be EULA compliant.
+-Gets placeholder models directly from the squad folder instead of having copies in the mod folder to be EULA compliant

 Alpha 1 :